ejazuddin55/prediction-of-drink-quantities-in-a-party-using-streamlit/README.md

+# Prediction of quantities in a party using streamlit

 This Streamlit app serves as a tool to predict optimal drink quantities for events, leveraging a machine learning model.
 Here's an overview of its structure and functionality:

 Key Features: